vladimir-klymniuk/programming-1/datastructures/03_Tree/Tree Data Structure/tree.md

      / \               / \
     4   5             4   5         3

-        Creating forest from a tree
+        'Creating forest from a tree'
 ```
 You can create a forest by cutting the root of a tree.